 by Google

-If you're planning to build a successful YouTube channel, avoid common mistakes that can slow down your growth, reduce your views, or even endanger your channel.
+If you're planning to build a successful YouTube channel, avoid common mistakes that can slow your growth, reduce your views, or even endanger your channel.
 In this article, we'll show you the biggest YouTube mistakes to avoid to achieve success, increase engagement, and protect your privacy.
 Become a professional YouTube content creator with these proven tips!

-1. NOT Notifying your subscribers of new videos
+1. NOT Notifying Your Subscribers of New Videos

 When uploading videos, always make sure and check that the "notify your subscribers" box is checked.
 If you turn off this notification, your content may not reach the audience that expects it and it can reduce your viewership and engagement.
 This feature is designed to get your content directly to those who follow you and wait for your videos.